microsoft/Dynamics-365-FastTrack-Implementation-Assets/BatchTracing/readme.md

 Solutions:
  - Increase the maximum number of tasks, this can be set in the Batch Tracing Parameters in **Max Batch Tasks**
  - Change the priority scheduling.
 In the Batch Tracing Parameters, on the Advanced tab, turn on the ** Scheduling Priority is overridden** and set the priority in the dropdown to high, critical or reserved capacity.
  - Check for redundant old servers in the Server Configuration form: Go to – System Administration > Setup > Server configuration.
 Remove old LBD, Development or AX2012 AOS servers referenced.
+After removing the servers, run the Reset All Settings in the batch tracing parameters.